nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Test case:** `add 12345678 n/John Doe p/91234567 e/johndoe@example.com a/123 Example Street c/Computer Science r/Student`
 * **Expected:** The addition fails, and an error message about the duplicate Student ID is shown.

+**Adding an person with invalid Student ID**
+* **Test case:** add 2345678 n/John Doe p/91234567 e/johndoe@example.com a/123 Example Street c/Computer Science r/Student
+* **Expected:** The addition fails, and an error message about the invalid Student ID format is shown.

 ---

 #### Edit Command